Publishers are considered to be content contributors with subject matter expertise.

 - Have a competent understanding of the Web Content Guidelines.

-- Apply to be a publisher.
+- Apply to be the publisher of a site.

 - If approved, the WebTeam will grant the privileges in the CMS.